DevExpress/devextreme-documentation/concepts/05 UI Components/Autocomplete/00 Getting Started with Autocomplete/30 Handle Value Change.md

 Implement the [onValueChanged](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#onValueChanged) handler to perform an action when a user selects an item or types in the Autocomplete text field.
-In the code below, this function logs previous and new values in the console.
+In the code example below, this function logs previous and new values in the console.

 ---
 ##### jQuery